Corona Rigidity: The abelian case: Boolean algebras and C ech--Stone remainders

 \begin{theorem} An ideal is $F_\sigma$ if and only if it is of the form $\Fin(\mu)$ for a lower semicontinuous submeasure $\mu$.
-An analytic ideal is a P-ideal if and only if it is of the form $\Exh(\mu)$ for a lower semicontinuous submeasure $\mu$. \end{theorem}
+An analytic ideal is a P-ideal if and only if it is of the form $\Exh(\mu)$ for a lower semicontinuous submeasure $\mu$.
+In this case,